Is your car winter-ready? Top tips for winter-proofing your vehicle

 Keep your windows and wiper blades clean

 The Highway Code highlights the importance of having good visibility, stating you must be able to see properly out of your windows at all times.
 A dirty windscreen could land you with a fine of up to £1,000.
+Not something worth gambling.

 Before you head off, use the air-con to demist your windscreen and reduce condensation.
 You can use a de-icer on your windows if they’re icy and use a window scraper to speed up the process.

-Monitor your tyre pressure
+Monitor your tyre pressures

-The law says you need to have at least 1.6mm of tread across the middle three quarters of each tyre.
+The law says you need to have at least 1.6mm of tread across the middle three-quarters of each tyre.
 You can quickly check this by inserting a 20p coin into the tyre’s tread grooves – you’ll be within the limit if you can’t see the coin’s outer band.

-It doesn’t hurt to err on the side of caution with tyres though, especially in the winter.
-Aim for at least 3mm of tread depth if you can and your tyres will perform better in icy conditions and be less likely to aquaplane.
+It doesn’t hurt to err on the side of caution with tyres, though, especially in the winter.
+Aim for at least 3mm of tread depth if you can, and your tyres will perform better in icy conditions and be less likely to aquaplane.

 Don’t forget to check your tyre pressures either.
 Cold temperatures can cause the air inside your tyres to contract, so they might be a bit lower this time of year.